Ten-year Power Plant Site Plan

 Florida Energy Resiliency Report

-The Florida Energy Resiliency Report is the result of joint participation by all eleven regional planning councils in the state.
+The Florida Energy Resiliency Report is the result of joint participation by all regional planning councils in the state.
 In 2011, the U.S. Department of Commerce, Economic Development Administration (EDA) awarded Tampa Bay Regional Planning Council funding for the project.
 Tampa Bay Regional Planning Council contracted with Council and other regional planning councils to assist with the analysis and data collection in their respective planning areas.
 The regional planning councils worked together in association with EDA, the U.S. Department of Energy, and the Florida Office of Energy to identify strategies to diversify Florida’s energy future and reduce reliance on foreign energy sources.

 The executive summary, full report, and other related documents may be obtained at the following links:

 Energy Planning in the Twenty-First Century: A Guide for Florida Communities

 In order to facilitate energy planning, in 2009 Council developed an advisory report, Energy Planning in the Twenty-First Century: A Guide for Florida Communities.
 The document includes major sections dealing with coordinated energy planning, energy efficiency and conservation, greater use of solar and other clean alternative energy resources, sustainable communities, energy-efficient buildings, and energy-efficient transportation systems.